arq5x/gemini/docs/content/tools.rst

 - Unaffected females are HET or HOM_REF
 - Affected males are not HOM_REF
 - Unaffected males are HOM_REF
+- exclude sites where affected male is HET and parents are HOM_REF

 ===========================================================================
 ``x_linked_dominant``: x-linked dominant inheritance